 - Healthcare, consumer discretionary and industrial sectors show highest confidence year-on-year

-- Capacity to transact expected to rise 13 percent, with healthcare and technology sectors anticipated to increase the most
+- Capacity to transact expected to rise 13 percent, with healthcare and technology sectors anticipated to increase the most.

-KPMG International’s latest Global M&A Predictor shows that deal appetite among the world’s largest companies is higher than it was 12 months ago, with forward P/E ratios – a measure of confidence, or appetite – up 14 percent from June 2012.
+KPMG International's latest Global M&A Predictor shows that deal appetite among the world's largest corporates is higher than it was 12 months ago, with forward P/E ratios – a measure of confidence, or appetite – up 14 percent from June 2012.

-In the shorter term however, uncertainty over macroeconomic factors such as quantitative easing continues to hamper confidence, and forward P/E ratios over the past six months have returned to levels seen at the start of the calendar year.
+In the shorter term however, uncertainty over macroeconomic factors such as quantitative easing continues to hamper confidence, and forward P/E ratios over the past six months have retuned to levels seen at the start of the calendar year.

 Despite the apparent fragility in appetite, the capacity to transact – as measured by forecast net debt to EBITDA ratios – is set to continue improving, with an expected reduction of 13 percent in global net debt to EBITDA ratios over the coming year.
 Africa, in particular, is expected to see capacity improve by 34 percent by next year.